 What is a stormwater utility fee and why?

-In 2014, the basis for billing for stormwater charges was challenged in Oakland County Circuit Court.
-In Schroeder vs the City of Royal Oak, the plaintiff alleged that the water and sewer rates violated the Headlee Amendment because charges assessed were, in fact, a tax intended to raise revenue rather than cover the costs of the water and wastewater system.
+In 2014, the basis for billing for stormwater costs was challenged in Oakland County Circuit Court.
+In Schroeder vs. The City of Royal Oak, the plaintiff alleged that the water and sewer rates violated the Headlee Amendment because charges assessed were a tax intended to raise revenue rather than cover the costs of the wastewater system.

 What was the Outcome?